Bo Jackson: Personal life

 Jackson has been married to Linda (née Garrett), a rehabilitation counselor, since 1987.
 The couple met at Auburn, where Linda received her master's degree.
 They have three children: son Garrett, born 1986, son Nicholas, born 1988, and daughter Morgan, born 1989.
 Jackson and his family live in Burr Ridge, Illinois.

 In a 2017 interview with USA Today, Jackson said he never would have played football if he had known the health risks associated with it.
 "I wish I had known about all of those head injuries, but no one knew that.
 And the people that did know that, they wouldn't tell anybody," he said.
 "The game has gotten so violent, so rough.
 We're so much more educated on this CTE stuff (chronic traumatic encephalopathy), there's no way I would ever allow my kids to play football today."

 Jackson is known frequently to refer to himself in the third person, a habit he has had since his childhood due to his severe stutter; which made it difficult for him to say "I".

-Jackson's great-nephew Shedrick Jackson plays for the Las Vegas Raiders.
+Jackson's great-nephew Shedrick Jackson played for the Las Vegas Raiders before being waived by the team on August 30, 2026.

+On the Dan Patrick Show on February 5, 2026, Jackson announced he is a cancer survivor, having his prostate removed.